 In addition to the home learning tasks, children should also be practising their weekly:

 - maths skills

 We expect children to read their school book alongside an adult at home least three times a week.
-We ask that Reading Records are signed.
-Reading records are monitored daily by teaching staff.
+We ask that parents/carers use Class Dojo to submit a video of their child reading at home at least once a week via their child's individual portofolio page.
+Class Dojo is monitored daily by teaching staff.
 We ask that all children bring a St Chad's Book Bag to school every day.
 Book bags can be purchased from our school uniform supplier, details can be found here.
 Further information on how you can support your child's reading at home can be found here.